rhosrc/trakd-frontend/README.md

 ## Stretch Goals

--I would like to revise the CSS and make it more mobile-friendly. \ -I'd like to create a gallery for multiple concept images. \
+- I would like to revise the CSS and make it more mobile-friendly.
+- I'd like to create a gallery for multiple concept images.
--Styling ternaries to display details more easily. \
+- Styling ternaries to display details more easily.
--Timestamps for notes display/rearranging. \
+- Timestamps for notes display/rearranging.